Detailing the K1FM Magnetic Loop Antenna

 The above picture shows the fiber standoffs holding the tuning reduction gear in place.

-The capacitor is not mounted.
+The capacitor is not screwed down.
 The back side of capacitor lies flat on the back of the box and

 the solder lugs hold it securely in place.
 As you can see the center pins of SO239's aren't

 connected to anything.
-SO239 flanges are on the inside of the box.
+SO239 flanges are on the inside of the box to provide secure grounding, not just through the screws.

 Use an MFJ259 or other antenna analyzer to trim cables.